futuregrid/cloud-metrics/doc/source/manual.rst

    `fg-euca-gather-log-files <./man/fg-euca-gather-log-files.html>`_ , gathers all eucalyptus log files into a single directory from the eucalyptus log file directory.
 This script can be called from cron repeatedly in order to avoid that log data is lost by using log file rotation in eucalyptus.
      `fg-metric <./man/fg-metric.html>`_, a shell to interact with the metric database.

-Create Production Web pages using Sphinx
+Production Web Pages using Sphinx
 ======================================================================

 .. warning::